 To some, Halloween is the holiday of the year.
 Children roam the streets on trick or treat escapades while adults make their way to themed parties.
-Unfortunately, once alcohol is added to the mix, the results can be horrific for those who are driving in Miami.
+Unfortunately, once alcohol is added to the mix, the results can be horrific for those who are driving anywhere in Florida.

 Every day, almost 29 people in the United States die in alcohol-impaired vehicle crashes.

-Here’s all you need to know about road dangers during the holiday in Miami.
+Here’s all you need to know about road dangers during the holiday in Florida.

 Halloween Drunk Driving Accidents